 This 30-million-year-old praying mantis is encased in a clear piece of amber and measures in over one inch tall.
 The prized piece even sold at Heritage Auctions for $6,000 in 2016 and is an incredibly rare view of the insect.

-This preying mantis is essentially frozen in time and is one of 2,400 species of its kind.
-They typically live in tropical climates and is a true relic of evolutionary history.
+This praying mantis is essentially frozen in time and is one of 2,400 species of its kind.
+They typically live in tropical climates and are a true relic of evolutionary history.

 30-Million-Year-Old Praying Mantis